Obtaining the Best Treatment with GHI Insurance

 Copay: A copay is a proportion of the claim amount that a policyholder must pay under their health insurance coverage.

-Finding Addiction Services That Are Covered by GHI Insurance
+Get Detox and Rehab Services Covered by GHI Insurance Now

 Having GHI cover some or all of your addiction treatment helps alleviate a lot of the financial stress that comes with seeking help.
 The cost of alcohol and drug rehab and services can be reduced or eliminated under many GHI policies, which is why it’s especially important to know rehabs that accept GHI Insurance.

 Find Addiction Rehab’s experienced staff and advisers will work with you one-on-one to help you or a loved one get the care they need to overcome drug and alcohol addiction.
 To learn more about your options, speak with one of our admissions representatives or a care specialist today.